 (5) A brand applied to a carcase under this regulation is to be coloured blue and made from a substance listed in a Schedule to FSC standard 1.3.1.

-26. Offences relating to brands
+26. Offences relating to brands or tags

-(1) A person other than an authorised officer or a person acting on the direction of an authorised officer must not brand a carcase for the purposes of regulation 22.
+(1) A person other than an authorised officer or a person acting on the direction of an authorised officer must not brand or tag a carcase for the purposes of regulation 22.

 Penalty: a fine of $5 000.

-(2) Subregulation (1) does not apply to a carcase branded at a registered establishment.
+(2) Subregulation (1) does not apply to a carcase branded or tagged at a registered establishment.

-(3) A person must not, for a purpose relating to fitness for consumption, brand a carcase or cause a carcase to be branded except in accordance with this Division.
+(3) A person must not, for a purpose relating to fitness for consumption, brand or tag a carcase or cause a carcase to be branded or tagged except in accordance with this Division.

 Penalty: a fine of $5 000.